Course Title: Honours Fine Art Studio 1

 Course Coordinator Location: Building 6, Level 3

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-This course runs concurrently with Honours Seminar and Practice, Reflection & Discourse and facilitates the practical experimentation of your Honours project.
-The development of your project will be supported through individual supervision, providing direction, support and advice to assist you in extending your ideas and methods through self-guided studio practice.
-The relationship between you and your supervisor is a critical part of the Honours experience, and determines the major learning focus for this course.
+This studio-based course facilitates the practical experimentation of your Honours project.
+The development of your project will be primarily supported through individual supervision, providing direction, support and advice to assist you in extending your ideas and methods through self-guided, practice-led-research.
+The relationship between you and your supervisor is a critical part of the Honours experience and the major learning focus for this course.

-The course of study will consist of an approved individual program of studio-based work, outlined in a work proposal, which students will develop in consultation with academic staff.
-Regular individual and group tutorials will supplement and inform individual studio work.
+The course of study will consist of an approved individual program of practice-led-research, captured and outlined in a work proposal which you will develop in consultation with academic staff.
+You will receive feedback and critique on your work from peers and lecturers that will inform and progress your individual studio work.

 Objectives/Learning Outcomes/Capability Development